 If a B&B in a Victorian house is more up your alley: Hennessey House B&B

-If you’re wanting space and a good value: Embassy Suites Napa (their complimentary breakfast is excellent!)
+If you’re wanting space and great value: Embassy Suites Napa (their complimentary breakfast is excellent!)

 If you make it there soon, let me know how your trip went and what your favorites were!